Security practices

 To this end, we have undertaken (and will continue to undertake) numerous maturity assessments of our security program, using independent security consulting companies.
 In 2020, we also performed a peer assessment of our overall Trust and Security Program.
 We take the outputs from these processes, including key recommendations, and use them to address any gaps and opportunities for improvement.

-We have also defined a series of programs across our various security – such as Product Security and Security Intelligence – to guide our internal improvement.
+We have also defined a series of programs across our various security – such as Product Security and Detection and Response – to guide our internal improvement.
 We have defined metrics to support each of these programs which we review through our Security Management Team.
 We use these metrics to identify and target areas for improvement across each of our core capabilities.

 More information